Top of page

 • taking strong painkillers, such as opioids

-• having, or recovering from, an infection.
+• having, or recovering from, an infection

 Back to top

-Diagnosing cancer-related fatigue
+How is cancer-related fatigue diagnosed?

 Fatigue is most commonly assessed around the time of diagnosis or during treatment.
 However, it can happen months or years after treatment, as a late effect of treatment.
-If you think you might be experiencing cancer-related fatigue, speak to your medical team or your GP for advice.

 Back to top